 The Dominican Republic is known for its beach resorts, surf, golf courses, and production of cigars, coffee, sugar cane, plantains, merengue music and baseball players.
 Baseball is the country’s favorite past time and the production of talented players is just scratching the surface.
 Dominicans have been hosting tourists for decades and always welcome visitors from faraway lands with open arms and smiles.

-We are located in the capitol city of Santo Domingo.
-Santo Domingo is famous for its historical districts and its night life.
+We are located in the capital city of Santo Domingo.
+Santo Domingo is famous for its historical districts and its nightlife.
 This is a great opportunity for young ball players to experience baseball on the island while parents, chaperones and or coaches can be a tourist.
-Santo Domingo is the cosmopolitan capitol along the Caribbean Coast.
+Santo Domingo is the cosmopolitan capital along the Caribbean Coast.
 It is rich in history and has great restaurants and entertainment.
 Santo Domingo is known as a progressive city and offers a unique cultural experience and close to other island excursions.
-During the winter months it is also the heart of Winter League baseball in the Dominican Republic.
+During the winter months, it is also the heart of Winter League baseball in the Dominican Republic.

 The Dominican Prospect League has established itself as the premier amateur baseball league in Latin America.
 All of our games are heavily scouted by MLB organizations due to the remarkable talent and venues displayed on a weekly basis.
 Our facility is a completely renovated stadium with clubhouse, batting cages and lights located in San Cristobal, 20 minutes away from the Santo Domingo.
 San Cristobal is very rich in baseball tradition, with home town players the likes of Vladimir Guerrero, Ubaldo Jimenez, Ervin Santana, Melky Cabrera just to name a few.
 You will get a chance to visit the southern area of Dominican Republic to see where these players came from.
 We will also provide excursion to the famous San Pedro de Macoris where Sammy Sosa, Robinson Cano and Alfonso Soriano developed as youngsters, as well as viewing MLB facilities of your favorite team in Boca-Chica and Guerra.